2016 Syracuse vs. Pittsburgh football game: Aftermath

 This game was Syracuse's last of the season, as they finished the 2016 campaign with a 4–8 record.
 Pittsburgh improved to 8–4 and accepted an invitation to the New Era Pinstripe Bowl at Yankee Stadium.
-The Panthers were favored by five, but fell by seven to Northwestern and finished their season with a record of 8–5.
+The Panthers were favored by five, but lost to Northwestern, 31–24 and finished their season with a record of 8–5.